yogsototh/yblog/multi/blog/Holy-Haskell-Starter.md

 In this article, we will create such an environment using a zsh script.
 Then we will write a Haskell project which does the same work as the zsh script.
 You will then see how to work in such an environment.

+If you are starting to understand Haskell but consider yourself a beginner, this tutorial will show you how to make a real application using quite surprisingly a lot of features:

+- use colorized output
+- interact with a user in command line
+- read/write files
+- kind of parse a file (in fact, simply split it)
+- use a templating system (mustache: fill a data structure, write files)
+- make a wget then parse the JSON answer and use it
+- use random
+- create a cabal package
+- add and use non source files to a cabal package
+- compare Haskell to zsh
+- Test your code (both unit testing and property testing)

+**☞** zsh is by its nature more suitable to file manipulation.
+But the Haskell code is clearly more organized while quite terse for a multi-purpose language.

 </div>